stiphen/nvim-config/README.md

-# nvim-config for linux or macos platform
+# nvim-config for Linux or MacOS platforms

 Make new .nvim folder in ```~/.config/``` <br />
 ```mkdir ~/.config/nvim/``` <br />